Leikoe/LanguageLeapAI/README.md

 ## Usage

-To run **LanguageLeapAI**, you need to first run WhisperAI and Voicevox.
-They can either be run via Docker or using Google Colab.

-### Python Program

-Run these commands in the [src/](src) folder.
+Run these commands in the `LanguageLeapAI` folder.

 To run the Audio Subtitler: